 Use a scooping tool, like a large metal spoon, to scrape and thin the wall of the pumpkin where you will be carving the face a bit so that it will be easier to cut through from the front.

-How to Prepare Pumpkin Seeds for Roasting
+How to Clean Pumpkin Seeds Before Roasting

 - Use a large metal spoon to scrape out the seeds and strings.